ZahoorKhan47/Solidity_Secuity_ReentrancyAttack/README.md

    Deploy the Attacker contract by another account and call the attacker function with some value, and you will withdraw all the balance of the CryptoBank Contracy and enjoy..

+## Attacking the Protected Contract

+   if you try to attact the protected contract of Method1 or Method2 you will get a revert